tcm9439/directory-driven-shell-menu/README.md

-# Directory Driven Menu fro Shell Scripts
+# Directory Driven Menu for Shell Scripts

 This is a simple helper script for creating a menu from a directory of scripts.